In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 15. Old Burying Ground

-Opposite the new Starbucks at the corner of Main Street and French Street is a cemetery coming up for 300 years old.
+Opposite the new Starbucks at the corner of Main Street and French Street is a cemetery some 300 years old.

-The walls are low, and you’ll have little trouble getting in, although gravestone-rubbing is strictly prohibited.
+The walls are low, and I had little trouble getting in, although gravestone-rubbing is strictly prohibited.

 By the mid-19th century the soil at the Old Burying Ground became impenetrable, so the Evergreen Cemetery had to be opened on North Street.